danx123/macan-productivity-suite/README.md

 Download the latest release asset appropriate for your operating system.
 Extract the archive (if applicable) and launch the application.
 ---
-## Changelog v3.9.0
+## Changelog v4.0.0
-1. Macan Notes Pro v6.2.0
+1. Macan Notes Pro v6.4.0
+- Fixed file not opened
-- Integrated Microsoft Copilot
+- Optimized Copilot

-2. Macan Reader v5.5.0
-- Update engine (pypdfium2)
 ---
 ## License & Copyright